curvedinf/dir-assistant/README.md

 ![(Demo GIF of dir-assistant being run)](demo.gif)

-Dir-assistant has local platform support for CPU (OpenBLAS), Cuda, ROCm, Metal, Vulkan, and SYCL.
+- Local platform support for CPU (OpenBLAS), Cuda, ROCm, Metal, Vulkan, and SYCL.

-Dir-assistant has API support for all major LLM APIs.
+- API support for all major LLM APIs.
 More info in the [LiteLLM Docs](https://docs.litellm.ai/docs/providers).
+- Runs on Linux and macOS.
+Windows may work but we are still looking for testing feedback.

-Dir-assistant uses a unique method for finding the most important files to include when submitting your prompt to an LLM called CGRAG (Contextually Guided Retrieval-Augmented Generation).
+- Uses a unique method for finding the most important files to include when submitting your prompt to an LLM called CGRAG (Contextually Guided Retrieval-Augmented Generation).
 You can read [this blog post](https://medium.com/@djangoist/how-to-create-accurate-llm-responses-on-large-code-repositories-presenting-cgrag-a-new-feature-of-e77c0ffe432d) for more information about how it works.

-This project runs local LLMs via the fantastic [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) package and runs API LLMS using the also fantastic [LiteLLM](https://github.com/BerriAI/litellm) package.

 ## New Features